AOEpeople/StackFormation/README.md

 - Current timestamp: `{tstamp}` -> e.g. '1453151115'

-Output and resource lookup allow you to "connect" stacks to each other by wiring the output or resources created in one stacks to the input paramaters needed in another stack that sits on top of the first one without manually managing the input values.
+Output and resource lookup allow you to "connect" stacks to each other by wiring the output or resources created in one stack to the input parameters needed in another stack that sits on top of the first one without manually managing the input values.

 Example
 ```
-stacks:
+blueprints:
   - stackname: stack1-db
     template: templates/stack1.template
     [...]